RivinHD/Tsunami-Simulation/docs_sphinx/submissions/riemann_solver.rst

 .. math::
     \Delta f = \sum_{p=1}^2 \alpha_p r_p \equiv  \sum_{p=1}^2 Z_p, \qquad \alpha_p \in \mathbb{R}.

-This leads to the definition of net updates which summarize the net effect of the waves to the left and right “cell”:
+"This leads to the definition of net updates which summarize the net effect of the waves to the left and right “cell”:"[1]_

 .. _submission_1_eq_effect_on_waves:
 .. math::